 The Real Alcazar with kids, Seville

 Real Alcazar is the Royal Palace of Seville.
 It is the most representative monumental compound of Spain (not just Seville) with the historical evolution of the country held within its walls and gardens which are ASTRONOMICAL IN SIZE.
-The palace retains seven hectares of gardens and seventeen thousand square meters of buildings <- so make sure you pack some comfy shoes.
+The palace retains seven hectares of gardens and seventeen thousand square meters of buildings <- so make sure you pack some comfy shoes and a bottle of water.

 The palace represents amalgamating influences starting from the Arabic period, late Middle Ages Mudéjar right through to the Renaissance, Baroque and the XIX century and is renowned as one of the most beautiful palaces in Spain for good reasons.